Allegheny-Computer-Science-112-S2018/cs112-S2018-practical8-starter/README.md

 for this assignment is to run the program and study its output.
 Then, you are responsible for adding comments to the source code that demonstrate you understand how the `WordCount` program uses both a `Tree` and a `HashMap` to produce the expected output.
+Students who are interested in doing so are encourage to write extra Java methods that can, for instance, print out the word that is most frequently found in the input file.
+Additionally, you are invited to run the `WordCount` program with a different input file.
 Finally, as verified by [Checkstyle](https://github.com/checkstyle/checkstyle), the source code for all of the Java classes must adhere to all of the requirements in the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).